Dream Extreme Oreo Cheesecake

 ASSEMBLE THE CAKE:

 • Start with a cake stand and place a cardboard round cake paper on top.
-Add 1/3 cup chocolate frosting and spread it.
+Add 1/3 cup of chocolate frosting and spread it.

 • Level the chocolate cake using a cake leveler or a sharp, serrated knife.
 Place the chocolate cake layer on the cake stand.